michaelbarton/bioinformatics-zen/content/markup/posters-and-presentations/longform/genotype-from-phenotype.markdown

 to get a pdf.
 If you're interested you can [download the pdf of these scanned images.][originals]
 After scanning I import the pdf into Inkscape and [convert each image to a path.][convert]
-Once in this state it is easy to simplify the object path and remove roughness and any scanner artefacts.
+Once in this state it is easy to simplify the object path and remove roughness or scanner artefacts.
 Below is the poster with the converted images.

 [originals]: http://bioinformatics-zen.s3.amazonaws.com/genotype-poster/originals.pdf